-Joining the Great Barrier Reef and Yellowstone National Park as a designated UNESCO World Heritage Site, Hadrian’s Wall is one of England’s greatest landmarks.
+Hadrian’s Wall became a UNESCO World Heritage Site in 1987, joining a list of places that are so special they are deemed important to the whole of humanity.
 Hadrian's Wall leaves a lasting impression on any who visit, including writer George RR Martin who used it as inspiration for his own Wall in the bestselling books and hit TV series, Game of Thrones.

 Explore bath houses, ramparts and turrets, watch live excavations and learn how to be a Roman soldier; just a few of the activities you can enjoy at the fabulous Roman forts and museums along Hadrian’s Wall.
 But Hadrian’s Wall Country isn’t just about Romans, it offers something for all the family – spectacular landscapes, rare wildlife, complete solitude, cosy pubs and welcoming people.

 The sheer scale of the World Heritage Site combined with the four seasons, the living landscape and the people who live, work and visit here mean it is an ever-changing canvas and a place you can visit time and time again; creating unique moments and cherished memories.